Baltimore Sister Cities

 Read about announcements, projects, and contributions organized or supported by Baltimore Sister Cities and our sister city committees and affiliates.

-Students and faculty from Morgan State University School of Architecture + Planning (MSU SA+P) will travel to Baltimore’s sister city of Rotterdam in the Netherlands during March 12–19, 2023.
-The trip includes visits to architecture / landscape architecture / urban design firms such as OMA and … [Read More...]
+Exchange Part 1: In March 2025, students and faculty from Morgan State University School of Architecture + Planning (SA+P), representatives from Baltimore Department of Planning, and design professionals travel to Baltimore’s sister city of Rotterdam in the Netherlands.
+The trip includes visits to … [Read More...]

 Contact Baltimore Sister Cities